enriquepablo/nlproject/_sources/nl_lang.txt

   Generating LALR tables
   Signed on as some_name_bot.
   Joined #nlpbot_some_name.

-If you obtain any errors, please report at XXX.
+.

-And you can talk to the ircbot on freenode at channel #nlpbot_some_name.
+Now you can talk to the ircbot on freenode at channel #nlpbot_some_name.
 You provide definitions, facts and rules ending them with a dot, and you ask facts ending them with a question mark.
 Question facts can contain variables.
-Whenever you tell or ask something to the bot, you have to address it prefixing your message with "some_name_bot: <message>" where <message>
+Whenever you tell or ask something to the bot, you have to address it prefixing your message with its nickname: "some_name_bot: <message>" where <message>
 is any definition, fact, rule, or question.

+If you obtain any errors trying this, please report at `the issue tracker <http://github.com/enriquepablo/nlproject/issues>`_.